"Kuch Bhi" Nahi Chalega!

 When it comes to food, “Kuch Bhi” is a crime.

 At Thrive we didn’t want to be just another food delivery app fighting for scraps in a two-player market.
-While the giants pushed discounts and algorithms, we went the other way and built a brand that gave a damn about what people were eating.
-Enter "Take Food Personally", a rallying cry for those who believe food is more than just fuel.
+While the giants pushed discounts and algorithms, we went the other way and built a brand for those who gave a damn about what they were eating.

 When it comes to food, “Kuch Bhi” is a crime.

 At Thrive we didn’t want to be just another food delivery app fighting for scraps in a two-player market.
-While the giants pushed discounts and algorithms, we went the other way and built a brand that gave a damn about what people were eating.
-Enter "Take Food Personally", a rallying cry for those who believe food is more than just fuel.
+While the giants pushed discounts and algorithms, we went the other way and built a brand for those who gave a damn about what they were eating.